The 2015 Mercedes-Benz C-Class is no all-out sport sedan, but it’s one hell of an appealing luxury car.

 Mercedes’ Comand system, with a 7- or 8.4-inch screen, is controlled by a rotary knob and a new touchpad.
 You can spin and click through submenus if swiping on a touchpad isn’t your thing.

 Standard audio includes Bluetooth phone and audio streaming, HD radio and USB/iPod integration.
-Mercedes packages satellite radio with a Burmester stereo, which is optional in the C300 and standard in the C400.
+Mercedes-Benz packages satellite radio with a Burmester stereo, which is optional in the C300 and standard in the C400.
 The Burmester is pretty darn good.

-As of this writing, the 2015 C-Class had not been crash-tested.
+As of this writing, the 2015 Mercedes-Benz C-Class had not been crash-tested.
 Standard safety features include seven airbags plus the required antilock brakes and stability system.
 A drowsy-driver detection system and forward-collision warning system with automatic braking are also standard.
-That's rare, even among luxury cars.
+That’s rare, even among luxury cars.
 Alas, a backup camera — standard on cars as plebian as the Honda Fit — is optional.

 Rear torso airbags are also optional, which brings the total airbag count to nine.
 (Head-protecting curtain airbags for front and backseat occupants are standard.)
-Adaptive cruise control with full-stop braking and steering support, which can nudge the wheel left or right to stay in your lane, is part of a $2,800 Drive Assistance Package, which also includes blind spot, cross traffic and lane departure warning systems.
+Adaptive cruise control with full-stop braking and steering support, which can nudge the wheel left or right to stay in your lane, is part of a $2,800 Driver Assistance Package, which also includes blind spot, cross traffic and lane departure warning systems.
 It also adds a lane-keeping system that applies selective brakes (not the steering support) to correct your course if you start to drift.
-It won't intervene if you have a turn signal on, and should you need to swerve, you can overcome it easily with steering effort.
+It won’t intervene if you have a turn signal on, and should you need to swerve, you can overcome it easily with steering effort.

 Value in Its Class

-The all-wheel-drive C400 gets an EPA-estimated 22/29/24 mpg city/highway/combined, which is decent for the six-cylinder competition, but EPA figures are pending for the more popular C300.
+The all-wheel-drive C400 gets an EPA-estimated 22/29/24 mpg city/highway/combined, which is decent fuel economy for the six-cylinder competition, but EPA figures are pending for the more popular C300.
 Mercedes says it expects forward movement on EPA figures, which would suggest better ratings than the current C250/C300, which are as high as 25 mpg combined.

-The outgoing C-Class sedan started at $36,725 for a rear-drive C250 Sport, including destination.
+The outgoing Mercedes-Benz C-Class sedan base price started at $36,725 for a rear-drive C250 Sport, including destination.
 Mercedes says it has no plans to reprise that trim, making the C300 the new base.
 Rear-drive models will start at $39,325 when they go on sale in early 2015.
 The extra power and newly standard forward collision warning justifies much of the increase.
-Other convenience features incur the usual shuffle: A memory driver's seat and power tilt/telescope steering column move to the standard equipment list, while last year's moonroof moves to the options list.
+Other convenience features incur the usual shuffle: A memory driver’s seat and power tilt/telescope steering column move to the standard equipment list, while last year’s moonroof moves to the options list.

-A loaded C400 should top out around $65,000, which is a modest increase over the current C350.
+A loaded C400 retail price should top out around $65,000, which is a modest increase over the current C350.
 I suspect shoppers will accept it.
-Even with the CLA-Class on sale, the C-Class topped 33,000 sales through the first six months of 2014.
+Even with the CLA-Class on sale, the Mercedes C-Class topped 33,000 sales through the first six months of 2014.
 That makes it the second most popular Benz and fifth most popular U.S. luxury nameplate.
-Outside the U.S., it's the brand's best-selling car, according to Mercedes.
+Outside the U.S., it’s the brand’s best-selling car, according to Mercedes.
 This 2015 redesign should help it stay there — and also move up a few rungs among U.S. luxury shoppers.

 |Send Kelsey an email|